christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 - [Permissionless Software Foundation](https://t.me/permissionless_software) is a channel for discussing bch-js, bch-api, slp-cli-wallet, and other software sponsored by the [Permissionless Software Foundation](https://psfoundation.cash)<br /><br />

 - [Simpleledger](https://t.me/simpleledger) is the place to explore and ask questions around SLP tokens.<br /><br />

+- [Fountainhead](https://t.me/fountainheadcash) is a public channel run by a group of experienced BCH developers.

 The above channels are a great place to get introduced to the Bitcoin Cash developer community.
 There are many other private channels (requiring an invite) where the real development discussion happens.
 Asking sincere questions and showing off your work in the channels above are the best way to find access to those channels.